jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables.rst

 * :ref:`I know how to use the datetime library<test person with datetime>`.
 * :ref:`I know what None is<what is None?>`.
 * :ref:`I know how to make a person with conditions<how to make a person with conditions>`.
-* :ref:`I know how Python groups objects into False or True<what are booleans?>`
+* :ref:`I know how Python groups objects into False or True<what are booleans?>`.
-* :ref:`I know how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment automatically>`
+* :ref:`I know how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment automatically>`.
-* :ref:`I know how to write programs that make decisions<truth table>`
+* :ref:`I know how to write programs that make decisions<truth table>`.
-* :ref:`I know how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment automatically with variables>`
+* :ref:`I know how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment automatically with variables>`.

-:ref:`Would you like to test handling Exceptions?<how to handle Exceptions (Errors)>`
+:ref:`Would you like to test making a person with Exceptions?<how to test that an Exception is raised>`

 ----